 Shape Symbol The name of the shape.
 Used to find the matching rule that is used to generate the successive shapes.
-The pivot describes the shape's coordinate system and is defined by the following: • A position vector p (pivot.px, pivot.py, pivot.pz) Pivot A position vector p (pivot.px, pivot.py, pivot.pz) An orientation vector o (pivot.ox, pivot.oy, and pivot.oz.
+Pivot The pivot describes the shape's coordinate system and is defined by the following: A position vector p (pivot.px, pivot.py, pivot.pz) An orientation vector o (pivot.ox, pivot.oy, and pivot.oz.
 The pivot is given in object coordinates, relative to the initial shape's origin; see Coordinate systems.